 Examples of other bad links might be from sites which look or are very spammy, where there is little content, where they are from very unnatural looking directories or sites which you don’t think reflect your sites values, for example sites promoting hate or extreme political views.

-Website owners are then faced with the question, “what should I do if my site has bad or toxic backlinks coming from unnatural, paid, deceptive, artifiicial, irrelevant or spammy websites?”
+This leaves many with the question, what should I do if my site has bad or toxic backlinks coming from unnatural, paid, deceptive, artificaial, irrelevant or spammy websites?

 This is an important question to consider, and you need to think whether your bad/toxic links have come from past poor/black hat SEO tactics that previous SEO’s might have used or if there is another reason why you might have thousands of these detrimental links, such as Negative SEO.

-In this article, we advise on how to identify bad or toxic links, what to do and if you bad or toxic links poiting to your site and how you should remove or disavow bad or toxic backlinks.
+In this article, we advise on how to identify bad or toxic links, what to do and if and how you should remove or disavow bad backlinks.

 How Do I Know if I Need to Create a Disavow File?